kloon/OpenBeerFiller/readme.md

 ## Configuration
 Before uploading the sketch to your microcontroller be sure to modify the InputConfig.h and Config.h files to map it to your microcontroller pins.

-## Adding .h Files
+## Adding InputConfig.h & Config.h files to your build
-In you Arduino Sketch folder there is a folder called Libraries, create a folder there and put your header file in that folder and restart the Arduino IDE.
+In you Arduino Sketch folder there is a folder called Libraries, create a folder there and put your header file in that folder and restart the Arduino IDE. e.g.
-Documents/Arduino/Libraries/OpenBeerFiller/ultrasonic.h
+Documents/Arduino/Libraries/OpenBeerFiller/InputConfig.h
+Documents/Arduino/Libraries/OpenBeerFiller/Config.h